-It’s possible for a home business to involve even a significant amount of work outside the home.
+A home business can involve even a significant amount of work outside the home.
 For instance, someone may run a catering or interior decorating business out of his or her home, but a lot of travel would be involved.
-Those examples are still home based businesses because primary administrative and managerial activities take place in the owner’s home.
+Those examples are still home-based businesses because primary administrative and managerial activities take place in the owner’s home.

 Advance Your Business CareerExplore Degree

 4 Perks of a Home Business